ArindamDutta02082001/Spring_Starter/06-demospringsecurity (In Memory)/readme.md

-# This is a SpringBoot rest api demo with redis
+# This is a SpringBoot Web Security demo In Memory
 We follow the MVC model
 >FLOW  → controller  → service → repository → model